 For singers, The Chancel Choir sings for worship three to four times a month and practices every Thursday at 7 pm.
 The choir covers a range of music including traditional choral arrangements, spirituals, hymns, and even special music like adapted show tunes.
 For those singers who cannot make that commitment, there are opportunities for ‘friends’ of the choir to join them for seasonal or specific performances.
 There are also many opportunities for soloists or small groups to sing during worship, especially in the summer months.

 There are many worship opportunities for instrumentalists to play in ensembles or as soloists.
 We’ve featured brass groups, guitar and marimba solos, piano and organ solos, and we have regular performances by our St. John’s Brass, Wind Ensemble and our Dixieland Jazz band, and we’re always open to new musical experiences.
-Our music ministers David and Allison are eager not only to share their musical gifts but also to encourage others to develop and share their musical gifts with the congregation.
+Our music ministers are eager not only to share their musical gifts but also to encourage others to develop and share their musical gifts with the congregation.
 Again, we feature an especially diversified musical program during the summer months when our choirs are on vacation.

 If you like live music performances in a wide variety of styles, make sure to join us for monthly concerts on selected Sunday afternoons throughout the year in our Artist Series that is collection and gathering of gifted individuals for variety of backgrounds, now in our 30th season 2017-2018.
 See the Artist Series page for a detailed schedule.